Orofacial Myofunctional Disorders (OMD)

 To schedule an OMD evaluation and therapy please call 402-480-3152.

-Communication Works speech-language pathologist, Paige Leising, has specialized training in orofacial myofunctional disorders.
-She offers services for individuals who have OMDs characterized by one, some, or all of these symptoms:
+Communication Works speech-language pathologists, Paige Leising and Kirsten Mahrt, have specialized training in orofacial myofunctional disorders.
+They offer services for individuals who have OMD characterized by one, some, or all of these symptoms: